Codecademy/docs/content/swiftui/concepts/accessibility/accessibility.md

     This will render a slider while providing context to screen readers about the slider's current value.

-- `accessibilityTraits()` modifier can indicate the traits of an element:
+- `.accessibilityTraits()` modifier can indicate the traits of an element:

     ```swift
     var body: some View {